It’s often argued that the EU’s budget both has and hasn’t been signed off by auditors for years.

 Both sides have a point.
 The EU’s Court of Auditors regularly “signs off”—in its own words—the reliability of the accounts themselves, and has given them a clean bill of health for the last eight years.

 But it has consistently found significant errors in how the money is paid out since it began giving opinions in 1995, for the 1994 EU financial year.

 Two opinions, not one

 The European Court of Auditors checks the EU’s accounts and delivers verdicts on them annually.
 It actually gives two different opinions on them: whether they’re accurate and reliable, and to what extent there’s evidence that money is being received or paid in error.

-The auditors give a on the accuracy and reliability of the accounts when they present a “of the EU’s finances and follow the rules of financial reporting.
+The auditors give a clean opinion on the accuracy and reliability of the accounts when they present a true and fair view of the EU’s finances and follow the rules of financial reporting.
 This has been the case since 2007.

 If they’re mostly fine, but have some problems, the auditors give a qualified opinion.
 This was the case before 2007.
 If they have extensive problems, they give an adverse opinion on the reliability of the accounts.
 This has never happened.

 The same opinions are delivered on the ‘regularity’ of the accounts—whether they’re free from significant errors.
 The Court of Auditors has always given an adverse opinion on this ever since it started giving opinions in 1995.